veerendranayak/redshift-workshop/README.md

 |7 | [Amazon Redshift Operations](lab7/README.md) | Step through some common operations a Redshift Administrator may have to do to maintain their Redhshift environment including Event Subscriptions, Cluster Encryption, Cross Region Snapshots, and Elastic Resize |
 |8 | [Querying Nested JSON](lab8/README.md)| Query Nested JSON datatypes (array, struct, map) and load nested data types into flattened structures. |

-## License Summary

-This sample code is made available under the MIT-0 license.
-See the LICENSE file.